-Lynda Partner, Pythian VP Marketing and Analytics as a Service, presenting tales of cloud analytics success at BDA Confex 2019 in London, UK.
+Lynda Partner, Pythian VP Marketing and Analytics, is presenting tales of cloud analytics success at the Big Data and Analytics Summit Canada in Toronto.

 It’s not often said that cricket batsmen, luxury fashion buyers, and mining engineers have much in common – at least professionally.